This page has been created to give you an introductory guide to issues relating to academic misonduct, appeals and complaints.

 If you’re an enrolled or interrupted student, you should raise your complaint within three-months of the problem.
 Former students and graduates can also make a complaint under this procedure, but must raise the complaint within two months of leaving Goldsmiths.

-Initially you would seek a resolution via a front-line preliminary discussion (stage one) but if you dont get the right outcome, you can progress to a formal complaint (stage two) by completing a form and sending it with supporting evidence to the College's Governance & Legal Services Department.
+Initially you may seek a resolution via a front-line preliminary discussion (stage one) but if you dont get the right outcome, you can progress to a formal complaint (stage two) by completing a form and sending it with supporting evidence to the Appeals and Complaints team who are part of the College's Governance & Legal Services Department.

 The College's rules and processes on Student Complaints can be read here.